polyaxon/polyaxon/site/docs/intro/quick-start/running-on-schedule.md

 urlRef: https://raw.githubusercontent.com/polyaxon/polyaxon-quick-start/master/experimentation/typed.yml
 ```

-This schedule is of kind cron, and it will start an experiment on every monday.
-If you need to add a stopping condition to a schedule you can set the `endAt` or `maxRuns`
+This schedule is of kind `cron`, and it will start an experiment every monday.
+If you need to start date this schedule at a specific date you can set the `startAt` field, and to provide a stopping condition you can provide `endAt` or `maxRuns`.

-It's also possible to put the complete [DAG](/docs/intro/quick-start/automation/) that we created in the previous guide on schedule, by adding a valid schedule section,
+It's also possible to put the complete [DAG](/docs/intro/quick-start/automation/) that we created in the previous guide on schedule, similarly to this operation,
-this way you can automate not only the journey of creating, training, and validating a model, but also you can do it continuously.
+you can add a valid schedule section, this way, not only you automate the journey of creating, training, and validating a model, but also you do it continuously.

 ## Learn More

-You can check the [schedules section](/docs/automation/schedules/) for more details about all the possible schedule and their specifications.
+You can check the [schedules section](/docs/automation/schedules/) for more details about all the possible schedules and their specifications.